German Cockroach Elimination in NYC

 Answer: Possibly for a few days.
 Increased activity can occur as cockroaches move through treated zones and encounter bait.
 Significant reduction is typically seen within the first week.

-How long does it take to completely eliminate German cockroaches?
+How long does it take to completely control German cockroaches?

 Answer: Most units see major reduction in 7–10 days.
-Full elimination typically occurs within 2–4 weeks, depending on preparation and migration pressure from adjacent units.
+Full control typically occurs within 2–4 weeks, depending on preparation and migration pressure from adjacent units.

 Can one roach turn into forty?